ETS-ReactNative2/StreamPools/README.md

 To reduce the transaction fees, there can be a max of 10 `Streams` connected to a single `Pool`.

-As mentioned before, streams can be updated in one of the following manners:
+As mentioned before, streams can be updated in one of the following ways:
 - `RAISE` - `underlyingRatePerSecond` increase
 - `EXTENSION` - `stopTime` increase
 - `CUT` - `underlyingRatePerSecond` decrease